felixhageloh/uebersicht/README.md

     git config core.precomposeunicode false

 However, the common advice is to set this to `true`.
-It might depend on the OS and git version which one to use.s
+It might depend on the OS and git version which one to use.

 ### building